BryanApellanes/Bam.Net/README.md

+# This project is deprecated in favor of [Bam.Net.Core](https://github.com/BryanApellanes/Bam.Net.Core)

 # Bam.Net
 Bam.Net is a framework and set of tools for rapid application development.
 It offers data access code generation (using troo.exe), web service generation